How to Make a Complaint About a Self-Catering Cottage

 - If the issue is not resolved during or immediately after your stay, write an official letter of complaint.

-- If you are still unhappy with the outcome you can make a small claims court application, but weigh up the cost and energy required versus the amount of compensation you want to claim back.
+- If you are unhappy with the outcome you can make a small claims court application, but weigh up the cost and energy required versus the amount of compensation you want to claim back.
 Sometimes, the threat of legal action is enough to resolve disputes.